Sheep Production Systems Questionnaire Results

 Introduction to Small Ruminant Course

 Interested in starting a sheep goat operation?
 Or know someone who is interested in becoming a small ruminant farmer?
 The one day course will provide an overview of both industries.
-The course will focus on four key components: An overview of sheep and goat farming in Ontario; Production requirements; Processing, marketing, and economics; and A local farm tour Participants can expect to obtain basic information that will assist in building a business plan as well as key knowledge needed to start an operation and where to find it.
+The course will focus on four key components: Participants can expect to obtain basic information that will assist in building a business plan as well as key knowledge needed to start an operation and where to find it.
 Attendees will also have the opportunity to see an operating farm and the facilities required.
 Course facilitators include Jillian Craig, Small Ruminant Specialist and Delma Kennedy, Sheep Specialist, both with OMAFRA.
-A…
+A registration form can be found at Ontario Sheep Intro Course or by calling the Ontario Sheep Farmers office at 519-836-0043.…

 Do you have a water contingency plan?